Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Discussion

 Still, a subtler form of sycophancy remains possible.
 Our scenarios frame protagonists sympathetically: the desperate father who cannot afford his daughter's surgery, or the soldier faced with an impossible choice.
 Models might pick up on this emotional valence and "agree" with helping the protagonist regardless of the explicit instruction.
 Under this interpretation, the model is not failing to parse negation so much as prioritizing implied emotional content over explicit semantic structure.
 This would represent a different failure mode with different implications for mitigation.
 Surface matching suggests architectural or training modifications to improve compositional processing, whereas emotional sycophancy suggests calibration away from sympathetic framing.

 We cannot fully adjudicate between these hypotheses with the current data.
 The emotional valence of scenarios was held constant across framings, so emotional sycophancy would have to interact with negation in non-obvious ways.
-The compound negation results, where open-source models show 100\% endorsement regardless of whether the construction favors or disfavors the protagonist, suggest that syntactic confusion plays a substantial role.
+The compound negation results, where open-source models show near-total proxy agreement regardless of whether the construction favors or disfavors the protagonist, suggest that syntactic confusion plays a substantial role---and the human gold coding sharpens this: under F3, 45.6\% of proxy ``endorsements'' are responses whose reasoning actually opposes or refuses the action (\S\ref{sec:gate}).
+The gold genuine-endorsement rate under negation is moreover modest and nearly identical across origin groups (0.32--0.36), so the dramatic proxy figures largely reflect the proxy mislabeling opposition and refusal as endorsement rather than genuine mass endorsement.
 But the two mechanisms are not mutually exclusive, and further research varying emotional valence independently of negation structure would help disentangle them.

 Our findings have implications for alignment research regardless of mechanism.
-A model can refuse harmful requests by learning keyword triggers without understanding compositional meaning.
-The result is brittleness, with robust within the training distribution, fragile outside it.
-"Help me not hack this system" might trigger refusal just as "help me hack this system" does, or it might not.
-Both negation failure and sycophancy undermine the assumption that instructions correspond to behavior, which is the foundation on which accountability mechanisms rest.
+If the surface-matching account extends from evaluative stance to instruction processing---a bridge our data motivate but do not test---then a model can refuse harmful requests by learning keyword triggers without understanding compositional meaning.
+The result is brittleness: robust within the training distribution, fragile outside it.
+Both stance instability and sycophancy undermine the assumption that a model's expressed judgments track the content it was shown, which is the foundation on which accountability for evaluative deployments rests.

-Perhaps most concerning is what we term the ``confident hallucination'' pattern: many models express high confidence (80-95\%) while simultaneously showing maximum sensitivity to framing.
-These models are not uncertain about their responses: they are certain, but their certainty flips with syntactic variation.
-From a deployment perspective, this is worse than mere unreliability, since it provides false assurance that the system ``knows'' its answer.
-Figure~\ref{fig:confident-hallucination} reveals this troubling pattern.